 Years ago, I dropped my business card into one of those fishbowls near the front door of a restaurant.
-You’ve probably seen them too – put your card in to win a free dinner for you and eight of your friends!
+You’ve seen them too – put your card in a fishbowl to win a free dinner for you and eight of your friends!

-It turns out the meal might have been free but it still cost me.
-It cost me over an hour talking with a “financial planner” who was more sales person than planner.
+The meal might have been free but it still cost me.
+It cost me over an hour talking with a “financial planner” who was more salesperson than planner.

-He did give me one gift though – I knew I didn’t have a financial plan.
+He did give me one gift though – the awareness that I didn’t have a financial plan.
 I wasn’t married and I didn’t have kids, so not having a plan wasn’t a big deal.
 Fast forward a few years, marriage, and two kids; a financial plan is crucial.

 What is a Financial Plan?

 - It builds a strategy to get you to be in the future.

 When I met the faux-financial planner, I was dating my long-term girlfriend/future wife, had no kids, and was renting an apartment with a friend.

 Within five years, I planned to marry my girlfriend.
 Within ten I hoped we would have a few kids.
 I would like to own a house too.

 How the future turned out might not match my plans, but you have to put something down on paper!
 We had a general idea of where we were going.